 Durgin Park (Faneuil Hall Marketplace; 617-227-2038) - Another historic Boston restaurant serving traditional New England fare - Boston baked beans, Yankee pot roast, lobsters, New England clam bake, fried clams, Indian pudding, Boston cream pie.
 Moderate.

 9 Park Street (9 Park St) - Renowned Chef Barbara Lynch's wonderful Italian-French cuisine features mostly local and New England ingredients and exquisite wine pairings in an elegant townhouse overlooking Boston Common.
 Expensive.
 Bar menu is a relative bargain.
-(If you dine here and fall in love with the food, check out her new cookbook, Stir, and her other Boston restaurants - Menton, Sportello, The Butcher Shop.)
+(If you dine here and fall in love with the food, check out her cookbook: Stir.

 Mooo (15 Beacon St; 617-670-2515) - Deservedly one of Boston's top steakhouses; seafood is also excellent.
 Come for a special occasion, or when you're on an expense account.
 Top picks: beef Wellington, lobster, and any of the steaks.
 Affordable prix-fixe menu on Sunday night and Monday night, and the $20 prix-fixe lunch menu is a steal.
 Creation of top Boston chef Ken Oringer (Clio).